 Today, Corona is the home to many large and small companies, and is known as the Gateway to the Inland Empire.
 Some of the companies headquartered in Corona include Advanced Flow Engineering, Anchor Blue Clothing Company, Fender Guitars, LaSalle Records, Lucas Oil, LuLaRoe, MAVTV, and Troy Lee Designs.

-Dennis M. Sandoval, A Professional Law Corporation in the Corona, California Community
+Sandoval Legacy Group, A Professional Law Corporation in the Corona, California Community